vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/interface/others.md

 ## Fullscreen Button

-Enabled by default, it’s in the theme card in navbar.
+Enabled by default, it’s in theme popup window in navbar.

 If you don’t need it, you can disable it by setting `fullscreen` to `false` in the themeConfig.